 She is a Patient Lecturer at the University of Bradford.
 She sits as an Associate Hospital Manager for the Mental Health Department, Bradford District Care NHS Foundation Trust.

 Ruby is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce ( FRSA) and an Associate Fellow of the Higher Education Academy (AFHEA).

-Ruby has been awarded an OBE in New Year’s Honours 2019 for her services to children and housing.
+Ruby was awarded an OBE in New Year’s Honours 2019 for her services to young people and housing.

 Trustee of the MAT

 Roland is a Director of L’Arche UK and a Governor at Belle Vue Girls Academy and has been involved in the education sector for many years which has given him wide experience including as Chair of Governors of a local Church Primary School.
 In a professional role he has experience as an Auditor and Advisor to Academies since they were first created.
 Roland is Chair of the YMCA in Bradford as well as Chair of ‘Inn Churches’ which, in Winter organises overnight accommodation in local churches and also runs ‘The Storehouse’ café in Bradford and delivers training on healthy cooking on a limited budget.